jkim3743/airflow_dbt_sql/README.md

 This Airflow DAG orchestrates dbt transformations and data quality checks on a daily schedule.

-## The Airflow DAG performs the following
+## The Airflow DAGs performs the following

 1. Runs dbt models
 2. Executes dbt run to build staging and fact models